National Centre for Text Mining: Mining Biodiversity

 This project aims to transform the Biodiversity Heritage Library (BHL) into a next-generation social digital library resource to facilitate the study and discussion (via social media integration) of legacy science documents on biodiversity by a worldwide community and to raise awareness of the changes in biodiversity over time in the general public.
 The project integrates novel text mining methods, visualisation, crowdsourcing and social media into the BHL.
 The resulting digital resource will provide fully interlinked and indexed access to the full content of BHL library documents, via semantically enhanced and interactive browsing and searching capabilities, allowing users to locate precisely the information of interest to them in an easy and efficient manner.

 Mining for Public Health

 This project aims to conduct novel research in text mining and machine learning to transform the way in which evidence-based public health (EBPH) reviews are conducted.
-The aims of the project are to develop new text mining unsupervised methods for deriving term similarities, to support screening while searching in EBPH reviews and to develop new algorithms for ranking and visualising meaningful associations of multiple types in a dynamic and iterative manner.
+The aims of the project include developing unsupervised new text mining methods to derive term similarities, supporting screening during EBPH reviews, and creating new algorithms for ranking and visualising meaningful associations of multiple types in a dynamic and iterative manner.
 These newly developed methods will be evaluated in EBPH reviews, based on implementation of a pilot, to ascertain the level of transformation in EBPH reviewing.